Birational rigidity of singular Fano hypersurfaces: Introduction

-Then $V$ is a birationally superrigid Fano variety with Picard number one and factorial terminal singularities.
+Then every hypersurface $V \subset \P^N$ of degree $N$ with only singularities of type $(\d,\n)$ is a Fano variety with Picard number 1 and factorial terminal singularities, and is birationally superrigid.
 In particular, $V$ is not rational and $\Bir(V) = \Aut(V)$. \end{thm}

+The proof of this theorem combines the method of maximal singularities with inversion of adjunction, Nadel's vanishing theorem, and properties of Mather log discrepancies.
+Even assuming that there are not singularities, the core of the proof is quite different from the original proof given in the smooth case in \cite{dF}.

-To illustrate this result, we present a few special cases where the singularities are isolated.
+To illustrate Theorem~\ref{t:main} when $V$ is singular, we present three special cases in which the singularities are isolated.
+In order to keep the formulas in the statements as simple as possible, we apply the theorem under the stronger assumption that

 We start with the case of semi-homogeneous singularities.

-\begin{cor} Every hypersurface $V \subset \P^N$ of degree $N$ with semi-homogeneous singularities of multiplicity at most $\frac 12 N - 3$ is birationally superrigid. \end{cor}
+\begin{cor} Every hypersurface $V \subset \P^N$ of degree $N$ with semi-homogeneous singularities of multiplicity at most $2\sqrt N - 7$ is birationally superrigid. \end{cor}

 Comparing this with the results of Pukhlikov, one sees that while the bounds on multiplicity in the corollary are more restrictive than those in his papers, no ``regularity'' assumption is required in our result.
-Furthermore, the hypothesis on the singularities being semi-homogeneous can be relaxed by allowing, for instance, the tangent cones to have singularities in dimension one or two.
+Furthermore, the hypothesis on the singularities being semi-homogeneous can be relaxed by allowing, for instance, the tangent cones to have singularities in dimension 1 or 2.

 Another special case of the theorem can be formulated in terms of the Tyurina numbers of the singularities.
-For every integer $i$ and every point $P \in V$, denote by $\t^{(i)}_P(V)$ the Tyurina number (at $P$) of a general complete intersection of codimension $i$ in $V$ passing through $P$.
+Let $\t_P(V)$, $\t'_P(V)$ and $\t''_P(V)$ be, respectively, the Tyurina numbers (at $P$) of $V$, of a general hypersurface in $V$ passing through $P$, and of a general complete intersection of codimension 2 through $P$.

 \begin{cor} Let $V \subset \P^N$ be a hypersurface of degree $N$ with isolated singularities, and assume that for every $P \in V$

 Then $V$ is birationally superrigid. \end{cor}